Portugal limits UK travel, stops classes amid virus surge

 Portugal’s battle to contain the surging COVID-19 delta variant has led it to put the United Kingdom on its red list for travel and cancel school classes in the southern Algarve region, its main tourist attraction

-LISBON, Portugal -- Portugal’s battle to contain the surging COVID-19 delta variant has led it to put the United Kingdom on its red list for travel and cancel school classes in the southern Algarve region, its main tourist attraction.
+LISBON, Portugal -- Portugal’s battle to contain the surging COVID-19 delta variant has prompted it to put the United Kingdom on its red list for travel, speed up vaccinations in Lisbon and cancel school classes in the southern Algarve region, its main tourist destination.

+On Monday, the number of coronavirus patients in hospital surpassed 500 for the first time since early April.

+The country's 14-day cumulative COVID-19 case notification rate per 100,000 people, meanwhile, rose to 162 — the highest officially recorded since early March.

 British arrivals can quarantine at their home or in a place stipulated by Portuguese health authorities.
 Arrivals from Brazil, India and South Africa come under the same rule.